medgarcy/SQL_beginner/README.md

 |`UPDATE rel WHERE A = 1 {B:= 23*A, C:='String #4'};` | Update statement from mathematical point of view |
 | New assignment for relation variable rel based on CTE and working with Sets | `rel:=WITH (rel WHERE A = 1) AS T1, (EXTEND T1 ADD (23*A AS NEW_B, 'String #4' AS NEW_C)) AS T2, T2 {ALL BUT B,C} AS T3, (T3 RENAME (NEW _B AS B, NEW _C AS C)) AS T4: (S MINUS T1) UNION T4;` |

 The last case with UPDATE statement is really interesting, because in other words you add a new tuple and after that make a MINUS of the old row.
-The same behavior in physical implementation!
-Actually, `UPDATE = DELETE + INSERT` and there is a special term “Tombstone” status for a particular deleted/updated row.
+Same behavior in the physical implementation!
+Actually, `UPDATE = DELETE + INSERT` and there is a special term "Tombstone" status for a particular deleted/updated row.
 Then if you have a lot of Tombstones then you have a bad TPS metric and you need to control your dead data!

 ![D03_02](misc/images/D03_02.png)